curciosobrinho/NavAutoDismiss/README.md

 Copy both files to your project

-//Import the .h file
+//Import the .h file use
-#import "NavDismissViewController.h"
+// #import "NavDismissViewController.h"

 //Instanciate your view controller (the view you want to present)